|

 at which Pol Swings reported that several lines

 CH+ could be the source of the lines.
-New spectra taken by Douglas & Herzberg at the
+New spectra taken by Douglas and Herzberg at the

 University of Saskatchewan confirmed the identification.